julien6387/supvisors/docs/configuration.rst

     |Supvisors| will consider this as a conflict.
 Only the *Managed* applications have an entry in the navigation menu
     of the |Supvisors| web page.

-    The groups declared in |Supervisor| configuration files and not declared in the rules file will thus be considered as *Unmanaged* by |Supvisors|.
+    The groups declared in |Supervisor| configuration files and not declared in a rules file will thus be considered as *Unmanaged* by |Supvisors|.
 So they have no entry in the navigation menu of the |Supvisors| web page.
     There can be as many running instances of the same program as |Supervisor| allows over the available nodes.

-If the `lxml <http://lxml.de>`_ package is available on the system, |Supvisors| uses it to validate the XML rules file before it is used.
+If the `lxml <http://lxml.de>`_ package is available on the system, |Supvisors| uses it to validate the XML rules files before they are used.

 .. hint::

-    It is still possible to validate the XML rules file manually.
+    It is still possible to validate the XML rules files manually.
 The XSD file :file:`rules.xsd` used to validate the XML can be found in the |Supvisors| package.
 Just use :command:`xmllint` to validate:

     .. code-block:: bash